Collection: Lavandin Lavender (Lavandula x intermedia)

-Lavandins are a natural hybrid between English lavender and spike lavender.
-They grow larger and more vigorous than English lavender, producing long, sturdy stems and dense flower spikes with strong fragrance.
-Because of their higher camphor content, lavandins are not recommended for culinary use.
-Instead, they excel in drying, bouquets, crafts, essential oil production, and large landscape plantings.
+Because lavandins contain higher camphor levels, they are not typically recommended for culinary use.
+Instead, they excel in drying, bouquets, crafts, essential oil production, and large-scale landscape plantings.

-These vigorous plants are highly productive and often rebloom in favorable conditions, extending the harvest season and increasing overall yield.
-Their reliability in both field and garden settings makes them a favorite for growers and makers alike.
+These plants are highly productive and often rebloom in favorable conditions, making them a reliable choice for both home gardeners and growers focused on yield and performance.

 Best Uses for Lavandin Lavender